meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.custom.md

 #### Create Service Binding

-When the service binding is created, meshMarketplace will provide properties `tenant_id` and `platform` in the `bind_resource` object of the bind request:
+When the service binding is created, meshMarketplace will provide a [Bind Resource object](https://github.com/openservicebrokerapi/servicebroker/blob/v2.15/spec.md#bind-resource-object) properties `tenant_id` and `platform` in the `bind_resource` object of the bind request:

 ```json
 {